Cholecystectomy: Conversion to open cholecystectomy

 CBDS are found in 10–15% of patients during cholecystectomy when intraoperative cholangiography (IOC) is routinely performed.

 There are several strategies to manage choledocholithiasis but the optimal method as well as the timing of treatment is still under debate.

 In recent years the LERV technique, in which access to the common bile duct by ERCP is facilitated by an antegrade guidewire, which is intraoperatively introduced during fluoroscopy and is advanced through the cystic duct to the duodenum, has been established as an alternative to treat common bile duct stones discovered during laparoscopic cholecystectomy.
 This technique was first described in 1993 by Deslandres et al.

 and has, in several studies, been shown to have a high rate of CBD stones clearance and a reduced number of complications, particularly post-ERCP pancreatitis, in comparison with conventional ERCP.

 This is probably due to the facilitated access to the common bile duct with a lesser degree of manipulation and trauma to the papilla Vateri.
 In a study by Swahn et al. the rendezvous method was shown to reduce the risk of PEP from 3.6 to 2.2% compared with conventional biliary cannulation.

 The success rate of passing the transcystic guidewire into the duodenum has been reported to be over 80%.

 Procedure

 Abdomen of a 45-year-old male approximately one month after a laparoscopic cholecystectomy.
-Surgical incision points are highlighted; the point at top right is barely visible.
+Surgical incision points are highlighted.
 The gall bladder was removed via the incision at the navel.
 There is a fourth incision (not shown) on the person's right lower flank, used for draining.
-All incisions have healed well and the most visible remaining effect of surgery is from the pre-operative hair removal.